ChurchApps/ChurchAppsSupport/chums/checkin.md

 Multiple tablet connections & bluetooth or wifi.[Brother QL-1110NWB ](https://amzn.to/3DD08QG)

-Wifi only [Brother QL-1100](https://amzn.to/3Sps8eX) (Not tested will update as soon as confirmed working)
+Wifi only [Brother QL-1100](https://amzn.to/3Sps8eX) (Not tested this printer should work but has not been tested)

 Lables (These are currtnly the only lables that work.)
 [Brother Lables ](https://amzn.to/3LVbEsA)